andrewhoyer/andrewhoyer/README.md

-### The Here and Now
+### Status

-I'm currently a full-time freelancer, with a focus on web and iOS development.
+I'm currently a full-time freelancer, with a focus on WordPress and iOS development.

 ### Dev History

-I have been coding for three decades, starting with the Apple II and the Amiga, moving to Windows and web development, then to Perl and MySQL, and more recently WordPress, Python, and mobile apps using Objective-C.
+I have been coding for three decades, starting with the Apple II and the Amiga, moving to Windows, C++, and web development, then to Linux, Perl, and MySQL, and more recently WordPress, Python, and mobile apps using Objective-C.

-### Skillset
+### Current Skillset

 Web: WordPress, JavaScript, CSS, PHP
 Coding: Objective-C, Python
-Database: MySQL, SQLite, SQLite FTS (full text search)
+Database: MySQL, SQLite, SQLite FTS (full text search) Automation / Web Tools: Zapier, Google Tag Manager Project Management: ZenDesk, Zoho, Asana, Trello, Slack, Discord

+### Tech Skills

+Many years of development jobs, and freelancing for dozens of clients has given me experience with a wide range of technology which I am familiar with but do not make up my current core skillset.
+The following is a short list of these types of skills, in no particular order:

+Cold Fusion, Google Apps Script, Webflow, Perl, MS SQL, ImageMagick, Automator for Mac.

 ### Open Source